czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 ![image]({{ site.baseurl }}/images/speaking-time-all.png)

-This chart visually shows the difference in time given to each candidate. **The top 6 candidates spoke more than the other 16 candidates combined.**
+This chart visually shows the amount of time each candidate spoke relative to the total amount of time all candidates spoke. **The top 6 candidates spoke more than the other 16 candidates combined.**

 Obviously part of this comes from the fact that many of the candidates only appeared in one or two debates.
 Looking at the first debate, the time is much more balanced:

 ![image]({{ site.baseurl }}/images/speaking-time-first.png)

-### Better polling = more time?
+## Do networks have a bias for popular candidates?
 _Note: The polling data is downloaded from Real Clear Politics_

 We intuitively understand that candidates who poll higher are given more speaking time.
-Let’s see what the data says about this.
+But how true is this?
+For every candidate, I plotted their poll number against how much time they spoke for each debate.

 ![image]({{ site.baseurl }}/images/polling-vs-speaking-time-all.png)